-The next important project was the refoundation of the city of Kalhu by Ashurnasirpal II in the ninth century, close to the confluence of the Tigris and Greater Zāb (Fig. 5).5 The new residential city was positioned between Ashur and Nineveh and was probably chosen as a compromise between the two regions.6 Nevertheless, the foundation of Kalhu marked the definite shift of the empire's political centre to the north.
+The next important project was the refoundation of the city of Kalhu by Ashurnasirpal II in the ninth century, close to the confluence of the Tigris and Greater Zāb (Fig. 5).
+The new residential city was positioned between Ashur and Nineveh and was probably chosen as a compromise between the two regions.
+Nevertheless, the foundation of Kalhu marked the definite shift of the empire's political centre to the north.
 As in Kār-Tukultī-Ninurta, the layout is geometric with the exception of the southern edge.
 This edge followed the natural slope of the terrain towards the valley of the river.
-All the public buildings were situated on top of the artificial tell and therefore at a much higher elevation than the dwelling quarters.
-However, the temple and the palace formed a close spatial connection at the periphery of the city just as in Ashur and Kār-Tukultī-Ninurta.
-The most prominent place, at the very top of the citadel, was occupied by the ziggurat and the temple of Ninurta, the city god.
-It was close to the royal palace and other public buildings.
+All the public buildings were situated on top of the artificial tell

-5For an overview of the history and archaeology of the city, see Postgate and Reade 1976-80; on the inscriptions of Ashurnasirpal II see de Fillipi 1977.
+For an overview of the history and archaeology of the city, see Postgate and Reade 1976-80; on the inscriptions of Ashurnasirpal II see de Fillipi 1977.